Ishan0121/GDM-LOGIN-WALLPAPER/README.md

 ## Customize Your Wallpaper

-- you can place your desired wallpaper in the any location.
+- I've added some wallpapers though you can find many good repos with great wallpapers out there.
 - The script will ask for full path for the wallpaper (I just copy the image and paste it there).

 ---